fenago/katacoda-scenarios/apache-spark/apache-spark-scala/steps/5/text.md

  The scala prompt is the interactive shell where you can write and run Scala code.
 This interactive shell is also known as `REPL`.

 **Step 4:** You can now start writing Scala code!
-Let’s start by printing the classic "Hello world!" from the shell.
+Let's start by printing the classic "Hello world!" from the shell.
 To do this simply type the following code and hit enter on your keyboard.

 `println("Hello World!")`{{execute}}